My fingers ached after spending an hour pressing play and pause and play and pause… and typing what the interviewees were saying.

 In the end, dictation software like Dragon Dictate is useful if you want to increase your daily word-count, get through a first draft and overcome problems like writing in pain.

-It won’t solve all of your writing problems for you, and I’m less convinced about the value of dictation software for rewrites and edits.
+Voice recognition won’t solve all of your writing problems for you, and I’m less convinced about the value of speech to text software for rewrites and edits.

 However, like any good tool, Dragon Dictate will help get more of the right things done… if you use it correctly.